MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-ingestion-time-policy-command.md

 ---
 # .show table ingestion time policy

 Display a table's [ingestion time policy](ingestiontimepolicy.md).
 Azure Data Explorer can add an optional policy for tables to create a hidden `datetime` column in the table, called `$IngestionTime`.
 Whenever new data is ingested, the time of ingestion is recorded in the hidden column.

+## Permissions

+This command requires at least Database User, Database Viewer, or Database Monitor permissions on the database containing the table or Table Admin permissions on the specific table.
+For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Syntax